Coding Agents and IDEs

 Caution

 Be very careful letting AI agents run commands on their own if you are connecting to ARC.
-We do not approve commands that are potentially destructive, could access data owned by other users, or could otherwise be harmful to our systems.
+Do not approve commands that are potentially destructive, could access data owned by other users, or could otherwise be harmful to our systems.

 OpenCode